seansfkelley/rt-rs/FEATURES.md

 - Revolving beziers
 - use any geometry as a light source
 - add "include" directive for scene files for copy-pasting purposes

+### Small
+- Hex colors
+- Animations in scenes
+- More scenes